 In rare cases, especially at times when there is a lot of activity in the internet rooms, it can also happen that the boot process takes a long time before the login.
 In this case, either patience is required or, if possible, the planned activities are postponed to a later point in time.
 Usually such problems only affect the boot process and not the session itself.

 As mentioned earlier, it may not be possible to work without problems in high load situations.
 In this situation it is better to start a local session instead.

-Please be so fair and leave your PC to other students after 20 minutes of working time if there is a big rush (usually between 10:00 and 15:00).
+Please be so fair and leave your PC to other students after about one hour of work if there is a big rush (usually between 10:00 and 15:00).
 Please also make sure that you do not leave any valuables unattended if you have to leave your workplace for a short time.

 © TU Wien